 Ben contacted us about his upcoming new snorkeling trips, and we were very excited to go on them and share them with you.
 We have spent a lot of time emailing and video conferencing with Ben (his company is in the U.K.) to work out the details of what is being offered, and to get a good feel for how we get along, which is very well indeed!

-All of his trips are small groups of 12-16 guests.
+All of his trips are small groups of 12-18 guests, or with a similar ratio of snorkelers to guides.
 And for where they visit, and how packed they are with experiences, they are very affordable.

 His company is licensed and insured.
 They have never cancelled a trip, and all funds are held in a trust until the trip is completed giving you 100% financial security if they or any of their suppliers go out of business before the trip happens.